Bari, with its international airport, will certainly be your gateway during your stay in Puglia.

 1. The Mincuzzi Palace

-It is one of the most interesting buildings in Bari with its art nouveau style architecture.
+This is one of Bari’s most interesting buildings, with its art nouveau architecture.
 This magnificent palace belongs to the Mincuzzi family who built it in 1928.

 Its façade stands out for its exuberant decorations and for its imposing dome.
 Then you can visit its interior all in marble since it is today a store.